albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # What is a Docker container?

-A standard deployment unit that encapsulates an application and all its dependencies
+A standard deployment unit that encapsulates an application and all of its dependencies

 .responsive[![Docker Container](assets/images/Docker Container.png)]

-[//]: # (Not happy with the title, and would like to have something more like _what is docker_ instead => given this is an intermediate Docker topic, I think the audience will always connect Docker with containers.
+[//]: # (JL - Not happy with the title, and would like to have something more like _what is docker_ instead => given this is an intermediate Docker topic, I think the audience will always connect Docker with containers.
 Or what was your concern here? )
+[//]: # (AA - We can change the title to _Containers_.
+No need to be a question here.
+If we ask anyone to give us a synonym for docker, that would be containers.
+I've added a new slide _Managing expectations_.)

 ---